surge-synthesizer/conduit/BaconPaulTODO.md

 - set up installer targets or zip
 - macos signing
 - write the polymetric delay

+- desc version from build version

+- pull the built things into same directory all platforms. like have conduit_all be the collect stage

 - BYOSDKs
 - AUv2 turned on